Is the Fairmount Park Conservancy the same thing as Philadelphia Parks & Recreation?

-Yes, in front of Lloyd Hall on Kelly/East River Drive in the Boathouse Row area.
+Yes, in front of Lloyd Hall on Kelly/East River Drive in the Boathouse Row area and at FDR Park in South Philly, where rental boats are also available.
 Wheel Fun Rentals is open seven days a week from 9 a.m. – sunset April through October.
 Call Wheel Fun Rentals at 215.232.7778 or visit their website.

 Philadelphia also has a public biking system, Indego, the city’s newest public transportation system!

 How do I volunteer with Philadelphia Parks & Recreation?

 Call 215.685.0217 or visit the Volunteer Activities page.

 Where can I learn more about the Water Works?

 You can visit the Interpretive Center inside the Water Works building.
 It’s open Tuesday through Saturday from 10 a.m. – 5 p.m. and Sunday from 1 p.m. – 5 p.m.
 Closed on Mondays and holidays.

 Where can I find information about the various Park Friends Groups?

 The Love Your Park portion of our website has information about how to become more involved with your neighborhood park.
 Whether you want to join a Park Friends Group or just volunteer once or twice a year, you can get involved at whatever level you feel comfortable.
 We love new friends and new faces!
 You can contact Erin Engelstad, our Park Stewardship Manager at 215.391.4897 or at firstname.lastname@example.org for more information on park events and volunteer opportunities.